brunobeltran/brunobeltran.com/content/posts/defining-science.md

       fact that the invisible horse is unmeasurable is actually a bigger ding than the added model complexity by far.
 4. (Occam's shaving cream) There exist many systems which are complicated enough that a more complicated model should not be dismissed out of hand just because a simple model explains some set of observations.
     + The set of all models that can explain existing observations is always important to consider.
 This is especially true in biological and soft-matter systems, i.e. in regimes where emergent, complex behavior dominates our observables.
 5. (Anti-Hume) If something has been observed to be true enough times, then we should just act as if it's always true in practice, lest we be frozen in inaction.
 5. (Hume's wisdom) Just because an invariant is well-established does not mean it should not be challenged.
     + But maybe it should be challenged less often.
+6. (The blight of the social sciences) Models that are proposed in systems where few invariants are known are less likely to stand up to the test of time.
+    + A large fraction of the complaints leveled against the social sciences by the "hard sciences" boil down to this idea: that there are no Maxwell's equations of human behavior.
+    + Said more formally, the less we know about a system, the larger that the space of possible models can be (and concommitantly, the larger the space of logically-sound predictions can be).
+So the less we know about a system (i.e. the less we understand it mechanistically) the less we can trust that a model that predicts something correctly is representing an actual invariant of the system, as opposed to a coincidence or fluke.

 ### So what?

-So I've laid out some words that I like to use in conversation that describe the various goals of different activities which are all called "science" colloqiually (and often, by the practitioners).
+So I've laid out some words that I like to use in conversation that describe the various goals of different activities which are all called "science" colloquially (and often, by the practitioners).
 But I have yet to make many value judgements about which parts are the most important.

 All parts are important.